TOP INSTAGRAMMABLE SPOTS IN LEEDS

 Leeds Art Gallery

-Leeds Art Gallery boasts a stunning glass roof, one of the most impressive collections of 20th Century British art and a colourful new wall painting commission for the Victorian staircase by Lothar Götz – the perfect selfie backdrop.
+Leeds Art Gallery hosts one of the most impressive collections of 19th and 20th Century British art, including John William Waterhouse and John Atkinson Grimshaw, and a colourful abstract wall painting commission for the Victorian staircase by Lothar Götz.

 The Tiled Hall Cafe

 Few could argue against the charms of the Tiled Hall Cafe.
-Part of the huge building which houses both Leeds Central Library and Leeds Art Gallery, this magnificent arched space is photogenic and comes with coffee.
-Enter through the entrance to Leeds Art Gallery.
+Part of the huge building which houses both Leeds Central Library and Leeds Art Gallery, this magnificent arched space is photogenic and comes with coffee and cake.
+Enter through the Leeds Art Gallery.

 Granary Wharf